CPS Financial Aid Frequently Asked Questions

 - All based upon financial eligibility determined by FAFSA

-- Upper level undergraduate (Junior/Senior) will be able to start applying for 2013-14 scholarships in April 2013.
+- Upper level undergraduates (Junior/Senior) will be able to start applying for 2014-15 scholarships in April 2014.
 An application will be available online via the MyNEU portal.
 Scholarships are limited and will be awarded based on established criteria.

 How much aid will I receive?

-You can only receive or in some cases borrow financial aid up to the Cost of Attendance (COA).
-Regardless of your family income, consider applying for financial aid.
+You can only receive, or in some cases borrow, financial aid up to the Cost of Attendance (COA).
+The COA is based on tuition, fees and cost of living.
 There are many factors taken into consideration, including financial need, when determining our awards.
 The only way to know if you will be eligible for grants, loans, and scholarships is to apply for aid.

 What if the federal financial assistance is not enough to cover the costs of my program and my living expenses?
 What are my other options?

 Students who need additional assistance beyond the financial aid award may want to consider supplemental loans to help financial their educational expenses.
 You can find more information about available loans here.

 Any financial assistance, whether federal or through private sources, will have to be used first to pay charges on your student account.
 If you request loan funds in excess of your charges, there will be a credit balance on your account.
 You can request a refund via MyNEU/Self Service/ Refund Request.

 I am interested in taking the Graduate PLUS loan, how do I apply for those funds?